appacademy/Module-2-Resources/week-6/w6-review-guide/w6-study-guide.md

 	-	Time complexity explanation: combining the complexities of the sort and merge functions, merge sort has a time complexity of O(n * log(n)) => O(nlog(n))

-	-   Space complexity explanation: There are two half arrays and one full length array (space complexity of 2n) and there are log(n) recursive calls.
-Because the 2n is for space in memory while log(n) is space in the call stack.
-This would result in O(2n * log(n)) => O(nlog(n)).

 	***Note: Merge sort in-place implementations are outside of the scope of this curriculum.
-It is important to be aware that the optimal version has better space efficiency!***
+It is important to be aware that the optimal version has better space efficiency by using iteration***

 -	**In-place:**
 	-	Time: O(nlog(n))
-	-	Space: O(n)
+	-	Space: O(1)

 5. **Quick Sort:**